Elgin Community College: Presidents

+In July 2024, Dr. Peggy Heinrich was appointed Interim President of Elgin Community College (ECC), and in January 2025, she became ECC’s ninth president and the first woman to hold the role.
+She had spent more than 18 years in administrative positions at ECC before ascending to the presidency.
+Her leadership emphasizes advancing student success, strengthening workforce-oriented programs in fields such as manufacturing and technology, and expanding community partnerships while maintaining affordability and preparing graduates both for further education and entry into the workforce.

 Academics

 As mandated by the Public Community College Act (110 ILCS 805), Elgin Community College offers courses in liberal arts and sciences and general education; adult education courses; and courses in occupational, semi-technical, or technical fields leading directly to employment.

 ECC's university transfer options include Associate in Arts, Associate in Engineering Science, Associate in Fine Arts (Art or Music), Associate in Liberal Studies, and Associate in Science degrees.
 The transfer program incorporates more than 25 major fields of study.
 The college also offers The Center for Advanced Studies, which consists of partnerships with Northern Illinois University, Judson University, Roosevelt University, and Columbia College of Missouri.
 These institutions have space on ECC's campus and allow students to complete baccalaureate degrees at ECC, online, or at their respective campuses.

 ECC's Career and Technical Education programs include more than 130 degrees and certificates, including an Associate of Applied Science degree.
 The college also offers adult and basic education; high school equivalency instruction and testing; citizenship preparation; English as a second language (ESL); and workforce development for employers.

 ECC has specialized transfer partnerships with more than 30 colleges and universities covering more than 100 college majors.
 ECC also partners with more than 100 schools in the Illinois Articulation Initiative.